 The ECSE Undergraduate Program consists of 123 credit hours of courses and student teaching practicum.
 If you wish to see an example of the courses over the full four-year period, download the Example Four-year Plan here.
 You may note from this plan that students only enter into the "ECSE Blocks A & B" courses in the two semesters immediately prior to taking their student teaching practicum.
 In other words, typically, you will complete early childhood special education courses in the last two years of your program.

-When you decide to be an early childhood special education major, you will need to meet with an advisor in the School of Special Education, and together you will complete an individually tailored Special Education Advising Sheet (see link on left).
-You can also access the full catalog of courses using the catalog link on the left.
+When you are an early childhood special education major, you will need to meet with an advisor in the School of Special Education, and together you will complete an individually tailored Special Education Advising Sheet

-ECSE majors must also pass 2 licensure exams prior to being recommended for ECSE licensure from this program.
+ECSE majors must pass 2 licensure exams prior to being recommended for ECSE licensure from this program.
 Students must pass an Elementary Content Test (either the Praxis II or the PLACE) and the PLACE Early Childhood Special Education Licensure Test.
-Please see the links on the left side of this page to access information on these tests.